 A climax of the Grieg segment of the program is Voltersvik’s interpretation of Grieg’s “Ballade in G minor, Op.24,” a composition that emerged after a tumultuous period in the composer’s life.
 The composer had just suffered the loss of his parents, not long after the untimely death of his only child, Alexandra, when she was just over 1 year old.
 His marriage to Nina underwent serious strain during this time, stresses that come to expression in his music, which, on some level, may have served as a catharsis.

-In the Seattle performance of the tour, Voltersvik will also be joined by Seattle-based cellist Christine Lee, as they perform the “Cello sonata in A minor, Op.
+In the tour’s Seattle performance, Voltersvik will also be joined by Seattle-based cellist Christine Lee, as they perform the “Cello sonata in A minor, Op.
 36.”
-This work, which borrows heavily from Grieg’s own “Trauermarsch zum Andenken an Richard Nordraak” (Funeral March in memory of Richard Nordraak) is another composition filled with passion, anguish, and intense drama.
+This work, which borrows heavily from Grieg’s own “Trauermarsch zum Andenken an Rikard Nordraak” (Funeral March in memory of Rikard Nordraak) is another composition filled with passion, anguish, and intense drama.

 Jean Sibelius (1865 – 1957)

-Tragically, in 1970, a large part of Tveitt’s musical manuscripts were destroyed by a fire in his home. and the composer spent years trying to recover his music, by visiting libraries and archives, writing to friends, and reconstructing composition by listening to recordings.
-With so much of his work destroyed, the composer suffered from anxiety and found it very difficult to compose for the rest of his life.
+Tragically, in 1970, a large part of Tveitt’s musical manuscripts were destroyed by a fire in his home, and the composer spent years trying to recover his music, by visiting libraries and archives, writing to friends, and reconstructing composition by listening to recordings.
+With so much of his work lost, Tveitt suffered from anxiety and found it very difficult to compose for the rest of his life.

 Atli Heimir Sveinsson (1938 – 2019)